-This project was supported by Grant No. 621990NDCP03 awarded by the Office of National Drug Control Policy, Executive Office of the Persident Points of view or optimosin this document are those of the author and no to necessarily represent the official position or policies of the Office of National Drug Control Policy or the United States Government. © 2021Legislative Analysis and Public Analysis Association.
-Research is current as of November 2021.
-This document is intended for informational purposes only and does not constitute legal advice or optimion.
+This project was supported by Grant No. 621990/DDCP03 awarded by the Office of National Drug Control Policy, Executive Office of the President Point of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the Office of National Drug Control Policy or the United State Government. © 2022 Legislative Analysis and Public Analysis Association.
+Research is current as of June 2022.
+This document is intended for informational purposes only and does not constitute legal advice or opinion.

 ALABAMA Statute(s) and initial effective date(s) ALA.
-CODE § 20-2-281 (West 2021) (eff.
+CODE § 20-2-281 (West 2022) (eff.
 June 5, 2015).
-Substantive amendments to law(s) None.
-Individual(s) eligible for GS protection An individual seeking medical assistance for another individual under Article 13 ("Opioid Antagonist Administration").
+Substantive None. amendments to law(s) Individual(s) eligible for GS protection An individual 12 seeking medical assistance for another individual under Article 13 ("Opioid Antagonist Administration").
 Despite the reference to seeking medical assistance for another "under this article," the explicit requirements for the protection to apply do not include administration of naloxone.
-Protection as to controlled substance possession crimes An eligible individual may not be prosecuted for a misdemeanor controlled substance offense.
+Protection as to controlled substance possession crimes An eligible individual may not be prosecuted 13 for a misdemeanor controlled substance offense.
 Protection as to drug paraphernalia crimes Misdemeanor controlled substance offense can include drug paraphernalia offenses (ALA.
-CODE. § 13A-12-260 (West 2021)).
+CODE. § 13A-12-260 (West 2022)).
 Protection as to other crimes/violations An eligible individual may not be prosecuted for underage possession or consumption of an alcoholic beverage.
 Requirement(s) for the protection to apply Law enforcement became aware of the offense solely because the individual was seeking medical assistance for another.
 Individual acted in good faith, upon a reasonable belief that he or she was the first to call for assistance.
 Individual used his/her own name when contacting authorities.
 Individual remained with the individual needing medical assistance until help arrived.
 Exception(s) to protection Protection does not extend to prosecution for driving while under the influence of alcohol or controlled substances (ALA.
-CODE § 32- 5A-191).
+CODE § 32- 5A-191 (West 2022)).
 Reporting overdose a mitigating factor in sentencing No. Offenses subject to mitigation N/A Circumstance(s) when mitigation applies N/A Other provisions of note None.

-&lt;sup>11 State laws vary in how the relevant actor or actors are described (e.g., "individual," "person," or "defendant").
+12 State laws vary in how the relevant actor or actors are described (e.g., "individual," "person," or "defendant").
 Within this document, the word used in the description of a particular state law is the word found in the statutory provision(s) at issue.

-&lt;sup>12 State laws vary in their description of the Good Samaritan protection (e.g., "may not be prosecuted" or "immune from arrest and prosecution").
+13 State laws vary in their description of the Good Samaritan protection (e.g., "may not be prosecuted" or "immune from arrest and prosecution").
 Within this document, the phrase used in the description of a particular state law is the phrase found in the statutory provision(s) at issue.